QBStevie/QBStevie/readme.md

     <img src="https://i.imgur.com/JAHrLVk.png" alt="Drill-UK" width="200">
   </a>
 </p>
-*And a few others—stay tuned for more!*
+<p align="center">*And more coming soon...*</p>

 ---

 Thanks for stopping by!
-Let's build something amazing together! 😄
+Feel free to explore my repositories and reach out if you want to collaborate.